dafny-lang/dafny/docs/DafnyRef/UserGuide.md

 ![image](https://user-images.githubusercontent.com/3601079/178058374-a1e5e9ca-2c5e-493a-bb60-d00310962741.png)

 When the file is saved (in verification on save), or whenever the Dafny verifier is ready (in verification on change), it will start to verify methods.
-The gutter will turn as a thin green rectangle on methods that have been verified, and display an animated less transparent green squiggly line on methods that are being actively verified:
+That line will turn into a thin green rectangle on methods that have been verified, and display an animated less transparent green squiggly line on methods that are being actively verified:

 ![image](https://user-images.githubusercontent.com/3601079/178058713-1266a23f-fdb4-4494-844a-488cc214c797.png)

-When the verification finishes, if a method, a function, a constant with default initialization or a subset type with a witness has some verification errors in it, Dafny will display two yellow vertical rails indicating an error context.
+When the verification finishes, if a method, a function, a constant with default initialization or a subset type with a witness has some verification errors in it, the editor will display two yellow vertical rails indicating an error context.

 ![image](https://user-images.githubusercontent.com/3601079/178058908-71425938-57a4-454d-805d-2923d7c4de73.png)

 Inside this context, if there is a failing assertion on a line, it will fill the gap between the vertical yellow bars with a red rectangle, even if there might be other assertions that are verified on the line.
-If there is no error on a line, but there is at least one assertion that verified, it will display a green disk with a white checkmark on it, which can be used to indicate progress in a proof.
+If there is no error on a line, but there is at least one assertion that verified, it will display a green disk with a white checkmark on it, which can be used to check progress in a proof search.

-As soon as a line is changed, the gutter icons turn transparent and squiggly, to indicate they are obsolete.
+As soon as a line is changed, the gutter icons turn transparent and squiggly, to indicate their obsolescence.

 ![image](https://user-images.githubusercontent.com/3601079/178063330-dd346ddf-aa60-487e-a368-3a4af572aeac.png)

-The red error rectangles have half the size, so that visually it's clear that they might be obsolete.
+The red error rectangles occupy only half the horizontal space, to visualise their possible obsolescence.

-When the file is saved (in verification on save), or as soon as possible otherwise, these squiggly icons will be animated whenever the Dafny verifier inspect the area.
+When the file is saved (in verification on save), or as soon as possible otherwise, these squiggly icons will be animated while the Dafny verifier inspect the area.

 ![image](https://user-images.githubusercontent.com/3601079/178063848-d0fb02d9-c743-4ffc-9e34-c5f8731c79d1.png)